0day-ci/linux/Documentation/filesystems/netfs_library.rst

    It returns 0 if some data was found, -ENODATA if there was no usable data within the region or -ENOBUFS if there is no caching on this file.

+ * ``ondemand_read()``

+   [Optional] Called to prepare cache for the requested data.
+It shall be called only when on-demand read semantics is required.
+It will be called when a cache miss is encountered.
+The function will make the backend prepare the data regarding to @start_pos/@len of the cache file.
+It may get blocked until the backend finishes getting the requested data or returns errors.

+   Once it returns with 0, it is guaranteed that the requested data has been ready in the cache file.
+In this case, users can get the data with another read request.

+   It returns 0 if data has been ready in the cache file, or other error code from the cache, such as -ENOMEM.

 Note that these methods are passed a pointer to the cache resource structure, not the read request structure as they could be used in other situations where